bm-a/ESP8266-Home-Automation/README.md

    - Change Hotspot Settings: The admin user can turn on the hotspot when the Wi-Fi connection is not available.

-   - Login Page for "Hostel" Wi-Fi: Displays an iframe with a login page for the "Hostel" Wi-Fi network at URL: http://192.168.1.1:8090/httpclient.html.
+   - Login Page for "" Wi-Fi: Displays an iframe with a login page for the "" Wi-Fi network at URL: ( http://192.168.1.1:8090/httpclient.html ).
 THIS WAS THE LOGIN PAGE IN MY CASE JUST COMMENT OUT THE CODE IN CASE YOU DON'T WANT THIS

    - Display Logs: The admin user can view the logs in a container on the web page.